mwj8410/Cheatsheets/Git.md

 ## Repository Configuration

-Spin up a local repository to track an existing project
+Spin up a local repository to track an existing project, or  reset an existing repository to track a different remote location
 ```
+git remote set-url origin <new uri>
 ```

 Initialize a new repository